A rookie quarterback throws a football with an initial upward vel... | Pearson+ Channels

 A rookie quarterback throws a football with an initial upward velocity component of 12.0 m/s and a horizontal velocity component of 20.0 m/s.
-Ignore air resistance. (c) How much time (after it is thrown) is required for the football to return to its original level?
-How does this compare with the time calculated in part (a)?
+Ignore air resistance. (b) How high is this point?

 Similar Solution